 - (a) Re-commencement of quotation of Shares on ASX: Given the size and nature of the business being acquired as part of the Proposed Transaction, upon completion, there will be a significant change in the nature and scale of the Company's activities.
 As a result, the Company needs to re-comply with Chapters 1 and 2 of the Listing Rules as if it were seeking admission to the Official List of the ASX for the first time.
 There is a risk that the Company may not be able to satisfy the ASX that it has re-complied with Chapters 1 and 2 of the Listing Rules, therefore prohibiting the Shares of the Company from being reinstated to quotation on ASX.
 Should this occur, the Shares will not be able to be publicly traded on the ASX until such time as the requirements of Chapters 1 and 2 of the Listing Rules are satisfactorily complied with by the Company (if at all).
-However, in the event that the ASX does not approve the Company's re-compliance with Chapters 1 and 2 of the Listing Rules, no Securities under this Prospectus will be issued and allotted, and all Application Monies will be refunded in accordance with the Corporations Act. - (b) Contractual risk: There are a number of conditions that need to be satisfied prior to the completion of the Proposed Transaction pursuant to the ALG SPA.
-There is a risk that one or a number of these conditions will not be satisfied by the party on which the respective obligation rests, which may delay the completion of the Proposed Transaction (if it completes at all).
-However, in the event that any of the conditions precedent to the Proposed Transaction are not satisfied and/or waived, all Application Monies will be refunded in accordance with the Corporations Act. - (c) Risks associated with commercial contracts: There is a risk that key material commercial contracts (such as leases over premises used by ALG, arrangements with agents and agreements with key employees) may impact ALG when they expire or are terminated.
-Consequently, this may affect ALG's financial position and prospects as they may not have appropriate mechanisms in place following the expiration or termination of such contracts.
+However, in the event that the ASX does not approve the Company's re-compliance with Chapters 1 and 2 of the Listing Rules, no Securities under this Prospectus will be issued and allotted, and all Application Monies will be refunded in accordance with the Corporations Act. - (b) Concentration of ownership within Global UCW and Global UCW Unit Trust: In the event that the Proposed Transaction completes and the Offer under this Prospectus is fully subscribed, Global UCW and Global UCW Unit Trust will hold approximately 36.9% of the Company's fully diluted capital.
+There will therefore be a concentration of ownership of the amount held by Global UCW and Global UCW Unit Trust.
+This may allow Global UCW and Global UCW Unit Trust to exert significant influence over matters relating to the Company, including the election of future Directors or the approval of future transactions involving the Company.
+Also given the size of both Global UCW and Global UCW Unit Trust's shareholding, there may be an impact on the liquidity of the Company's securities.